Administrative Medicine Eligibility Requirements

 Administrative Medicine Training and Experience:

-- Master’s degree in Business Administration, Medical Management, Health Administration or other advanced degree in healthcare management/administration
+- A. Master’s degree in Business Administration, Medical Management, Health Administration or other advanced degree in healthcare management/administration

 - Healthcare management certification including but not limited to the Certified Physician Executive (CPE) or American College of Healthcare Executives (FACHE) certifications